Faculty and Staff

 Scott Weiss is frequently invited to conduct performances and teach masterclasses at leading music schools around the world, including the Central Conservatory of Music (Beijing), the Shanghai Conservatory of Music, the Sydney Conservatorium of Music, and the University of Western Australia.
 A strong supporter of public school music education, he has conducted all-state ensembles and adjudicated music festivals throughout North America, Asia, and Australia.

-Dr. Weiss earned an undergraduate degree in trumpet performance from the Indiana University Jacobs School of Music and both a master’s and a doctorate from the University of Illinois where he studied conducting with Donald Schleicher and James Keene.
+Dr. Weiss earned an undergraduate degree in trumpet performance from the Indiana University Jacobs School of Music and both a master’s and a doctorate from the University of Illinois where he studied orchestral conducting with Donald Schleicher and wind conducting with James Keene.
 Prior to his tenure at the University of South Carolina, he served on the conducting faculties of the University of Kansas, the Indiana University Jacobs School of Music, Lamar University (TX), and Emory University.

 Scott and his wife, Teah, reside in Columbia and are the proud parents of their son, John, a freshman in the Honors College at USC.
 In addition to conducting and teaching, Scott enjoys traveling, surfing, and playing golf.